hossamelshamyy/Spell-Checker/README.md

 # Spell Checker

-### Checking spell of a given word using given dictionary using Binary search trees
+### Checking spell of a given word in a dictionary using Binary search trees